The costs of resolving the financial issues in divorce

 The simplest, cheapest and best way to deal with financial issues is when both parties are agreed, they tell their lawyers and then the agreement gets drawn up formally.
 In that event the costs should be quite modest.
-There is a court fee to pay which is currently £50 and if this firm does it then we typically charge £300 plus VAT.
+There is a court fee to pay which is currently £53 (since September 2021) and if this firm does it then we typically charge £300.
+We do not charge VAT.

 Now, if this is not going to happen you need to consider how you are going to get closure on financial issues.
 In cases which are not agreed but which are either contentious or protracted the only way a lawyer can charge is on a time basis.
 Our charges are as follows:-

 13 pounds for each routine out-going letter, email or telephone call,

 7 pounds for each routine in-coming email or letter and

 140 pounds per hour for time otherwise spent (drafting documents,